aherbert/gdsc-super/README.md

 The code was developed using [Eclipse](https://eclipse.org/ide/).
-Each submodule contains an eclipse directory with notes on how to set-up the code within Eclipse including an example project file and code formatting rules.
+Each submodule contains an eclipse directory with notes on how to set-up the code within Eclipse including code formatting rules.

 # About #